-Currently, medical and recreational marijuana is legal in Washington.
-As the second state to legalize recreational marijuana, Washington is a new hotspot for cannabis tourism.
+Currently, both medical and recreational marijuana are legal in Washington.
+As the second state to legalize recreational marijuana, Washington is a hot-spot for cannabis tourism.
 Recreational (adult-use) cannabis was legalized under Initiative 502 in 2012, and medical marijuana was legalized under Initiative 692 in 1998.

 Purchasing Marijuana in Washington

-Anyone over the age of 21 with a valid ID from any US State (or international passport) can legally purchase marijuana in Washington State, although some local jurisdictions have banned dispensaries within their city limits.
+Anyone over the age of twenty-on (21) with a valid ID from any US State (or international passport) can legally purchase marijuana in Washington State, although some local jurisdictions have banned dispensaries within their city limits.